icode247/Serverside-rendering-FastAPI/README.md

-# Serverside Rendering Application with FastAPI
+# Server-side Rendering Application with FastAPI

 This repository is a FastAPI application implementing server-side rendering.